uynitsuj/uynitsuj.github.io/_posts/2023-04-09-sparks-of-agi.md

 <br>

 One of the tasks the authors gave GPT-4 was to “draw a unicorn.”
-You might be wondering: how does a language model that can only generate text or code draw?
+You might be wondering: how does a language model that can only generate text draw?
 There are a lot of parts to that question, but technically speaking, it draws using TiKZ, a language for creating graphics in [LaTeX](https://en.wikipedia.org/wiki/LaTeX).
 Of course, GPT-4 can only provide textual information and not render the actual image.
 To see the output, you need to compile the TiKZ code using a LaTeX compiler.

 <br>